 308 vs. 6.5 Creedmoor

-Originally, the M1A was chambered in .308 WIN since that is the civilian designation for the 7.62x51mm M80 NATO round.
+Originally, the M1A was chambered in .308 Winchester.
+This is basically the civilian designation for the 7.62x51mm M80 NATO round.

-Most would agree that 308 is a versatile round that can provide power and accuracy at longer distances.
-However, as 6.5 Creedmoor (CM) has gained popularity, Springfield decided to offer a version that will accommodate the new round.
+Most shooters agree that .308 is a versatile round with plenty of power and accuracy at longer distances.
+However, as 6.5 Creedmoor (CM) has gained popularity, Springfield has decided to offer an M1A version to accommodate this new round.

-The 6.5 CM is basically a 308 that has been necked down from a 7.62mm to a 6.5mm projectile.
-This dramatically increases the velocity and allows the round to remain stable over longer distances.
+The 6.5 CM is basically a .308 that has been necked down from a 7.62mm to a 6.5mm projectile.
+This dramatically increases the velocity and improves ballistic performance over longer distances.

-The 6.5 CM is more capable of consistent accuracy at ranges over 1,200-yards when most 308s will top out at that distance.
-However, if you are still a fan of the .308 WIN and want a precision option for the M1A, the Loaded M1A versions are the Cadillacs of these rifles.
+The 6.5 CM is more capable of consistent accuracy at ranges over 1,200 yards.
+Most .308 loads will top out at that distance.
+However, if you are still a fan of the .308 Winchester, the Loaded M1A version is the Cadillac of these rifles.

 Zeroing Your M1A

-Zeroing a M1A is very similar to a M1 Garand.
-However, if you are new to the M1A, it may be a little different from other military rifles you might be familiar with.
+Zeroing an M1A is a similar process to sighting in an M1 Garand.
+However, if you are new to the M1A, it is slightly different from other military rifles.
 Here are the recommended steps on zeroing your M1A.

 Zeroing M1A Iron Sights